willstepp/writings/joseph-the-son/jts.md

 With some help from Joseph, who sat inside the car and pumped the gas and turned the ignition when Jacob gave the signal, they finally got the car started and in gear and eased it down the dirt driveway.
 The engine sputtered and jerked even taking it easy like he was, sounding like it might die at any moment.
 By the time it reached the trailer park it had sputtered out again.
 Some neighbors poked their head out of small windows, watching him.
 Jacob popped the hood again and tinkered around and it started again.
 This happened twice more before he was on the road down to his place.

-“What a decent man,” smiled Beth, who stood with arms crossed on the porch, Joseph and Lizzie beside her, watching him, “An uncommonly decent man, Mr. Jacob.”
+“What a decent man,” smiled Beth, who stood with arms crossed on the porch, Joseph and Lizzie beside her, watching him, “An uncommonly decent man, Jacob Brumbalow.”

 Beth reached out to squeeze her son around the shoulder but he shirked away and opened the screen door, going inside without a word.
 Lizzie took his place beside their mother and their hands intertwined.
 Both watched as the pastor drove their car until it  disappeared beyond the row of trees that lined the drive to Oakwood Estates, then they too went inside.